 One of the benefits of having a subcontractor agreement template or form is the ability to quickly draft and distribute an agreement with a new firm or update an existing agreement based on changing conditions.
 Let’s suppose you’re managing a federally funded project that requires a certain portion of your work to be completed by a certified small or disadvantaged business enterprise.
 The subcontracting firm has already done a certain amount of work when you learn that while it’s certified as a small business for some services, it’s not certified for the work done.
 You need to find another firm and put together a subcontract quickly to follow federal regulations.

-By this point, you can appreciate the utility of an electronic construction management system that can be used to draft, distribute, update and maintain subcontracts.
+By this point, you can appreciate the utility of an electronic construction field management system that can be used to draft, distribute, update and maintain subcontracts.
 Such a system can update agreements based on project location and the applicable subcontracting rules.
 You can maintain a collection of subcontractor agreement examples and templates for quick creation and distribution to firms.
 Sometimes the person who is authorized to represent and certify on behalf of a subcontractor is not located within the same city, region or country.
 The importance of a system that can be accessed remotely and signed irrespective of operating systems or platforms cannot be overstated.

 Subcontracting With Fluix